 Liz earned her Master of Music in Violin Performance from Park University and is certified to instruct both private and group Suzuki lessons.
 She has previously performed with the St. Joseph Symphony, Kansas City Symphony, and maintains an active performance schedule, collaborating with a variety of local musicians.

 Berit brings an unusual depth and set of skills to her teaching of the classical guitar at Indian Hill for the past 20 years.
 She is certified in the Suzuki Guitar Method for young children, studying up to Book 2 with the prominent Suzuki Teacher Trainer David Madsen.

-Private Lessons: Tuesday afternoons, scheduled with front office
+Private Lessons: Monday and Tuesday afternoons, scheduled with Music School office

 Children the world over learn to speak their native language with ease.
 Shinichi Suzuki applied the basic principles of language acquisition to the learning of music, and called his method the mother-tongue approach.
 The ideas of parent responsibility, loving encouragement, constant repetition, listening to recordings, step-by-step mastery, and group learning are some of the defining features of the Suzuki approach.What ages are eligible?

 Ages 4-6, with occasional exceptions for both younger (over 3.5 years) and older students with approval from the teacher and the Director of Education.What are the steps to enrolling?